roofrack/tmux-session-maker/README.md

 - Run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved setup-session files

-- I use VTR vim-tmux-runner to run code which seems to work well
+- VTR vim-tmux-runner to run code seems to work well (old but works)

 ### :white_check_mark: License
 ![GitHub](https://img.shields.io/github/license/roofrack/dotfiles)